About the Chamber

 Membership

-The Chamber of Commerce has a consistent membership base of between 80 and 90 businesses, and in 2009 the Chamber reached its record membership of 91.
+The Chamber of Commerce has a consistent membership base.
 It offers services and support to a wide variety of small to medium sized tourism, retail, hospitality and professional shop front operations, plus many home businesses.
+To find out more about membership, see the Membership & Benefits page.

 Relationship with the community